Alson33/Java/applet/README.md

 # Applet Programming

-- An applet is a Java program that runs in a wen browser.
+- An applet is a Java program that runs in a web browser.
 - An applet is a Java class that extends the ```java.applet.Applet```.
 - No ```main()``` method
 - Applet was designed to be embedded with a HTML page.